Factbox: Build a giant wall, cut Education Department. What a President Trump would do

 The Tax Foundation, an independent policy research group, has said Trump’s plan would cost more than $10 trillion over the next decade.
 His campaign has said the plan is fully paid for.

-Trump has pledged to get rid of the $19 trillion federal deficit by boosting jobs and cutting government waste, but he has not released a formal policy paper on how he would do this.
+Trump has pledged to get rid of the $19 trillion deficit by boosting jobs, and cutting government waste, but he has not released a formal policy paper on how he would do this.

-Trump has promised to build a high wall at the U.S.-Mexico border to keep out illegal immigrants, which he has said would cost $10 billion to $12 billion.
+Trump has promised to build a high wall at the southern border to keep out illegal immigrants that he has said would cost $10 billion to $12 billion.

 Mexico would pay for the wall or face consequences, his campaign said.
-Trump would “impound” remittance payments to Mexico from undocumented workers, and increase visa and border crossing fees for Mexican workers, as well as visa fees for Mexican chief executives and diplomats.
+Trump would “impound” remittance payments to Mexico from undocumented workers, and increase visa and border crossing fees for Mexican workers.
 Applying tariffs on Mexican goods and cutting foreign aid are also “options,” his campaign has said on his website.

-He would deport the 11 million illegal immigrants living in America and end “birthright citizenship” for children born in the United States to illegal immigrants.
+He would deport the 11 million undocumented people living in America and end “birthright citizenship” for children born in the United States to illegal immigrants.

 He has called for a temporary ban on Muslims entering the United States and would not allow refugees from Syria.